THANNAGA/Reset-Networks/README.md

 ![reset_networks_2](https://user-images.githubusercontent.com/13241166/140658409-e557f449-8af9-46a2-a405-6c62fc45687d.png)

 The notebooks hosted in this Github and on Google Colab demonstrate that Reset networks can perform classification at scale -which arguably is not so suprising- while also exhibiting emergent topographic organization at each level.
-We further present evidence that this topography is of the kind needed to make sense of certain phenomena in the visual cortex of mamals.
+We further present evidence that this topography is of the kind needed to make sense of certain phenomena in the visual cortex of mammals.